Encore un soir (album)

-The album garnered positive reviews from music critics and became a commercial success.
-Encore un soir topped the charts in France, Canada, Belgium and Switzerland, and was certified Diamond in France, 2× Platinum in Canada and Platinum in Belgium and Switzerland.
+The album garnered acclaim from music critics and became a commercial success.
+Encore un soir topped the charts in France, Canada, Belgium and Switzerland, and was certified diamond in France, two-times platinum in Canada and platinum in Belgium and Switzerland.
 It became the best-selling album of 2016 in Belgium, the second best-selling album of 2016 in France (best-selling album by a female artist), the seventh best-selling album of 2016 in Switzerland and the eighth best-selling album in Canada (the only Francophone album on the list).
 Encore un soir also became Dion's first French-language album to appear on the US Billboard charts.
 It has sold over 1.5 million copies worldwide.

 Background

 In August 2015, Dion's manager, Aldo Giampaolo, announced that the singer will be releasing French and English language albums in 2016 and 2017, respectively.
 This French album will feature mainly new material, but will also contain a cover of Robert Charlebois', "Ordinaire", and a remastered version of "Trois heures vingt" which was originally released on the singer's 1984 studio album, Mélanie.
 On 19 May 2016, celinedion.com began revealing excerpts of the lyrics of the lead single, "Encore un soir", written by Jean-Jacques Goldman.
 The lead single was released on 24 May 2016.
 The cover art for the single was revealed on 17 May 2016, and is identical to the cover art for the album.

 During a series of interviews with various news outlets that took place on 12 May 2016 at The Colosseum at Caesars Palace, Dion announced that the upcoming French album would be released in August 2016.
 On 1 July 2016, the track list for the album was released on various news websites, citing a standard edition with twelve tracks, and a deluxe version with fifteen.
 On 9 November 2015, celinedion.com began a contest which allowed for fans to submit a track to be selected for Dion to record for this album.
 On 2 December 2015, after more than 1000 votes, Dion's website announced that the winner of the contest was Daniel Picard, and his track titled, "À la plus haute branche" will be included on the album.